In the previous article, we covered the building blocks of the jambonz system; but you, the developer, are an important component of jambonz as well!

 Now that we’ve seen how to build a websocket application, let’s look at creating a webhook application.
 A lot of this will look familiar based on what you’ve already seen.

-Once again, we’ll scaffold up the app, except this time we’ll use the create-jambonz-app
+Once again, we’ll scaffold up the app, except this time we’ll use the create-jambonz-app tool instead

-of create-jambonz-ws-app
+of create-jambonz-ws-app:

 We’ll create a simple “hello, world” app.